adobe/xdm/NAMESPACES.md

 				"type": "string",
 				"format": "datetime"
 			},
+			"https://ns.adobe.com/xdm/channels/application": { //https://ns.adobe.com/xdm/channels is the namespace, createdDate is the field name
+				"type": "string"
+			},
+			"schema:latitude": { //schema is the namespace and comes from the schema.org defintion, latitude is the field name "type": "number"
+			},
 			"https://ns.adobe.com/vendora/product/stockNumber": { //https://ns.adobe.com/vendora/product is the namespace, stockNumber is the fieldname
 				"type": "string"
 			},
-			"customerA:internalSku": { //customera is the namespace, internalSku is the field name "type": "number"
+			"customerA:internalSku": { //customera is the namespace (tenantId), internalSku is the field name "type": "number"
 			}
 		}